the-real-i9/i9lyfe-server/README.md

 The relatively dramatic reduction in cost that a key-value store like Redis provides comes from the fact that we can have hash entries that map directly to the data required to build the same UI component, allowing us to "GET" each of them in constant time `O(1)` complexity; no table scan involved, just one direct lookup to an already prepared data.

-> Redis provides several data structures that makes it look almost like it's already predicting what kind of data we might need in that, we can store our data in one or more Redis data structures based on the kinds of accesses we want on that data, allowing us to choose the most efficient data structure for the kind of access we want.
+> Redis provides several data structures that makes it look almost like it's already predicting what kind of data we might need, in that, we can store our data in one or more Redis data structures based on the kinds of accesses we want on that data, allowing us to choose the most efficient data structure for the kind of access we want.

 Even for aggregate (count) data, a `ZCard` or `SCard` on a Redis Set data structure *(e.g. the set of users who reacted to or saved a post, the set of comments on a post, etc.)* executes in constant `O(1)` time complexity.